microsoft/live-share/docs/collab-vscode.md

 > **Tip:** If you are using VS Code with ASP.NET Core and C#, make sure you have the [C# extension installed](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp).
 Both the host and all guests should have the extension installed or guests will miss out on capabilities.
 -->

 Simply select a file from the file explorer and start editing.
-Participants will see edits as you make them and can contribute themselves in real time so you can iterate and rapidly nail to down solutions.
+Guests will see edits as you make them and can contribute themselves in real time so you can iterate and rapidly nail to down solutions.

 ![Screen shot showing co-editing](media/vscode-coedit.png)